srikars-1/Fashion-Apparel-Prediction-Project---CNN/README.md

 ## FASHION APPAREL CLASSIFICATION USING DL CNN
   - BY SRIKAR SEETHIRAJU

-## Aim : Predicting the output class of a 28x28 pixel image in the form of CSV file.¶
+## Aim : Predicting the output class of a 28x28 pixel image in the form of CSV file.

 ## Method of approach used : Convolutional Neural Network
   - STEP #1: IMPORTING DATA